stickgrinder/ground20-system/player-characters.md

 Example domains are  _Charm_, _Diabolism_, _Divination_, _Evil eye_, _Hacking_, _Psionics_, _Spiritualism_, _Technology_, _Transmutation_.

-Note that your [table authority]() will always have veto on the domain you choice.
-If the GM is your table authority, she should provide a list of available disciplines or clearly state the mood of the setting and roll with it.
+Note that your [TA]() will always have veto on the domain you choice.
+If the GM is your TA, she should provide a list of available disciplines or clearly state the mood of the setting and roll with it.

 ## Fighter